First published in October 2017. Updated June 2020.

 - Where they leave comments

 Most teachers would agree that it’s important to consider how students can be in charge of their own learning.
-Digital portfolios and blogging offers a lot of potential for student-centered learning.
+Digital portfolios and blogging offer a lot of potential for student-centered learning.

 The My Class tool also allows you to hand over responsibility as you choose.
 You can begin by moderating all student posts and comments, and then turn off these settings as appropriate.

-Are your student blogs igniting a passion for learning or are they just another chore to be completed?
+Are your student blogs or portfolios igniting a passion for learning or are they just another chore to be completed?

 These are some key questions to ask yourself but in the end, sometimes you just need to throw in the canoe and start paddling.

 Figure it out as you go.
-There is a big blogging community and support behind you.
+There is a big education community and support behind you.

 Don’t let fear or indecision around student blogs freeze you into inaction.
-Worrying too much about whether you’re ‘doing it right’ can lead to not doing it at all.
-At any level, student blogs provide benefits.
+Worrying too much about whether you’re “doing it right” can lead to not doing it at all.
+At any level, student blogs and portfolios provide benefits.
 Embrace them.

 We would love to hear your ideas.
-Please comment and share your thoughts on student blogs.
+Please comment and share your thoughts on student blogs or portfolios.